Why do Modern Hearing Aids Whistle?

 2. Slim tube and dome not properly inserted

-Your hearing aid may whistle if it is not properly inserted.
-This can easily happen to anyone, especially if you are a first time hearing aid user.
-Remove the hearing aids and ensure that you have placed them into the correct ear.
-Use your finger to ensure that the slim tube is sitting flush against the side of the ear with the retention wire secure in the bowl of the ear.
-The dome may also need to be pushed a bit deeper into the entrance of the ear canal in order to obtain a proper fit.
+Incorrectly inserted hearing aids also whistle.
+This can happen to anyone, especially first-time hearing aid users.
+Use a finger to ensure that the slim tube or receiver wire is sitting flush against the side of the ear with the retention wire secure in the bowl of the ear.
+The dome may also need to be pushed a bit deeper into the entrance of the ear canal to obtain a proper fit.

 3. Poor-fitting domes

 It is important to select a dome that fits comfortably into the ear canal whilst creating a proper seal.
 If your dome is not sealing the ear canal correctly, it is very common for feedback to occur.

 The slim tube which connects the hearing aid to the dome may be the problem.
 A crack in the tubing will allow sound to leak out and cause feedback.
 Over time, the tubing may also begin to discolor and harden.
 In that happens, the slim tube should be replaced.

 If you have a Receiver-in-Canal hearing aid, the wire between the body of the hearing aid and the receiver (encased by the dome) can become well-worn or damaged over time, contributing to potential feedback.
 Inspect your receiver wire regularly for any damage and replace it if so required.